List of NASCAR points scoring systems: 2017–2019

-2020
+2020–2024

 Following the suspension of the 2020 season due to the COVID-19 pandemic, NASCAR altered the field size for the Xfinity Series and Truck Series, allowing fields of up to 40 competitors after practice and qualifying sessions were removed from race weekends.
 The Xfinity Series followed the Cup series point format with drivers finishing between 37th and 40th scoring 1 point.
 The Truck Series awarded 5 points to drivers finishing between 33rd and 40th.

 2025

 On February 4, NASCAR announced there would be an additional point for the driver and owner who achieved the fastest lap in each race in the top 3 series.
 This is called the Xfinity Fastest Lap and the driver who earns the most throughout the season in their respective series will receive a donation to the charity of their choice.

+2026

+For 2026, 15 additional points for the winner were added.
+Playoff bonus points were dropped.
+NASCAR also added guardrails around the fastest lap point, preventing teams whose car has entered the garage from earning the point after they come back onto the track.
+They would still get the fastest lap bonus point if they set the lap before going to the garage.
+Points are awarded to drivers and owners in the three national series in the final stage: